-The Colorado Supreme Court heard oral arguments Feb.
-10 in a case that questions whether a cattle feedlot is liable for “taking” wildlife after a severe rainstorm caused one of its wastewater ponds to overflow, allegedly killing thousands of fish in a nearby river.
+The Colorado Supreme Court on Feb.
+10 heard oral arguments in 5 Star Feedlot v.
+State of Colorado, a case that questions whether a cattle feedlot is liable for “taking” wildlife after a severe rainstorm caused one of its wastewater ponds to overflow, allegedly killing thousands of fish in a nearby river.

 The case has caught the attention of farmers and ranchers, many of whom are concerned that a decision against the feedlot could greatly expand their liability in the event of natural disasters and other accidents that lead to the death of wildlife.